 After the infections and deaths decreased significantly in the country the authorities allowed airport to operate only for domestic flights

-The Moroccan government have decided to resume international flights only for Moroccan nationals living abroad , their families and foreigners who hold a Moroccan residency permit, with two conditions; An antibody test checks for antibodies in your blood and Must have a negative covid-19 issued less than 48 hours prior to your arrival time.
+The Moroccan government has decided to resume international flights only for Moroccan nationals living abroad, their families, and foreigners who hold a Moroccan residency permit, with two conditions; An antibody test checks for antibodies in your blood and a negative covid-19 issued less than 48 hours prior to your arrival time.

 Moreover, Royal air Maroc (RAM) and Air Arabia are the only two airline companies operating flights from and to morocco.